 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Growth and Development, Ages 1 to 12 Months

-born early or have health problems may grow and develop at a slower
+Babies who were born early or have health problems may grow and develop at a slower pace.

 During these visits, the doctor will: